- Decide on a subject for

 opens them up to the excitement of the program coming to their

-be on hand for the final assembly.
+be on hand for the first and final assembly.
 Good sound is really, really

-- On event day, we will need 4 - 8 adults (depending on design), not responsible for classes, to oversee a particular area of the design.
-This has proven to be integral to organization, ease and a beautiful result.
+- PICK SKY CAPTAINS: We will need 4 - 10 adults (depending on design complexity and number of participants), not responsible for classes, to oversee a particular area of the design on Event day.
+This has proven to be integral to organization, ease and a beautiful result!
+Be SURE the Sky Captains read THIS page!
+I can't over stress how important they are!!

 -